 Since this is a mostly DIY brunch wedding/event, depending on the number of guests you are having, in terms of food handling and serving, you can hire a kitchen staff and a few servers for the day of the event to specifically handle your food and prep them for you.

 There are classy premium plastic dinnerware and flatware that you can use!
-Here are our top choices:

-SIDE TIP: Ensure that the shade of gold for this dinnerware is all matching (beware of too yellow shiny, to avoid being tacky! a matte finish is a great option!)
+SIDE TIP: Ensure that the shade of gold for this dinnerware is all matching (beware of too yellow shiny, to avoid being tacky!
+A matte finish is a great option!)

 Now let’s start designing the tablescape for your DIY brunch wedding.
-Start the table setting with the doilies as the “plate chargers” on the table and then place the napkin and utensils on them.
+Start the table setting with the doilies as the “plate chargers” on the table and then place the napkins and utensils on them.

 Use the smaller plate for the appetizer and dessert.
 Of course, for the bigger plate, you can use it to serve the main.